tendy-s/OutDoorly/README.md

 ### Project task requirements:
 #### 3-5 minimal requirements (will definitely complete)
 - User can select preferences (activities, state)
-- Users can add their reviews.
+- Users can add their reviews
-- Users can submit photos from their visit to the park.
+- Users can submit photos from their visit to the park
-- A list of national park suggestions based on user preferences
+- Users can view and click into a list of national park suggestions based on their preferences

 #### 3-7 "standard" requirements (will most likely complete)
 - Ability to filter/ search results
-- Show map location of selected park.
+- Show map location of selected park
 - Ability to see more detailed info (e.g. fees, hours) regarding each national park
-- Find national parks that are having events in the next month.
+- Find national parks that are having events in the next month
-- Ability to locate parks by amenities offered.
+- Ability to locate parks by amenities offered

 #### 2-3 stretch requirements (plan to complete at least 1!)
 - Leverage ChatGPT
-- Alert users if the park they are in experiences an emergency situation.
+- Alert users if the park they are in experiences an emergency situation
-- Ability to locate parks by proximity.
+- Ability to locate parks by proximity
-- Popular pictures get shown ahead of others.
+- Popular pictures get shown ahead of others
 - User profiles

 ### Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!